 Power Splitter, Power Divider, Magic-T for HF, baluns

-Power splitter combines or divides power.
+(VA3DIW, 2015)Power splitter combines or divides power.
 It works in bi-directional way.
 You can split, you can divide.
 You can use it for combining antenna signals, or use it as a two-port output device.
-I recommend to start with the article from w8ji about power splitters, baluns, and w6pql.
+I recommend to start with the article from [1], [6] w6pql, and [7] about power splitters, dividers, and baluns.

+Try multiple designs and ferrite materials.
+The HF material "43" and "73" seems to work best for HF.
 Try materials with ur=850 to ur=2000.
 Fair-Rite, NY product.
-Two hole ferrites size "73-2402" or larger 73-202 from the Houston, Texas store.
+Two hole ferrites "73-2402" or larger 73-202 from the Houston, Texas store.
 They are nice.
-You can make the purchase on phone, it is a customer oriented service with nice chat and instant feedback.
+You can make the purchase on phone.
+It is a customer oriented service with nice chat and instant feedback.
 As it should be.

-The picture depicts two core wire power splitter with tap by ARRL.
+The picture depicts two-core wire power splitter with tap published for years by ARRL.
 It has low port isolation, significant loss, and impedance mismatch.
 The picture was many times published without any performance notes.
+For twisted-wire version throw away the T1 core on the left.
+Use only the two sections on the right side T2.
+It looks like Wilkinson.

 Practical Example

-The signal leakage and resulting nonlinearity between the two branches, used as power splitter, can hit -52dBc to -55dBc IMD3 distortion.
+Crosstalk & signal leakage, and nonlinearity in each of the branches, can hit -52dBc to -55dBc for IMD3 products distortion.
 That means the device is working right.
 It can work better.
-Load all ports.
-Connect one resistive trimmer 220 ohm (set to 50R) to the split power output.
-Second trimmer 1k ohm between the two ports.
+Make sure all ports have righ load impedance.
 A signal generator has rarely 50 ohm output.
-Small attenuator between the signal source and the device can fix it.
-The isolation between the two antenna ports for 10% bandwith can reach >40dB at 10MHz.
+Connect resistive trimmer 220 ohm to the split output.
+Second trimmer 1k ohm between the two split ports.
+Small attenuator between the signal source and the device can fix impedances.
+The isolation between the two ports for 10% bandwith can reach >40dB at 10MHz.

-Harmonics and signal shape distortion will limit the symmetry and balance floor.
+Signal Harmonics and signal shape distortion will limit the symmetry and balance floor.

 Use sine wave.

-While working on-site in office, I had only $10 B&K signal source made with OPAmps..
+While working on-site in office, I had only $10 cheap B&K signal source made with OPAmps..
 The performance sucks.
 Thinking why this multi-billion corporation does not have few bucks for a regular signal generator.
 Dreaming about my own signal generator sitting on the bench.

 The replacable CMOS battery unit in the rear carries also clock generator and configuration memory in one pack.
-If the replacable battery unit is flat, the spectrum analyzer won't load right calibration numbers during boot.
+If the replaceable battery unit is flat, the spectrum analyzer sometimes loads calibration numbers.
+Sometimes it won't load any calibration numbers during boot.
 Forget replacing the CMOS battery.
-You need the actual calibration numbers that might be lost.
-Check the present day/year/time on the screen.
-If you see weird date and time, it needs battery unit replacement.
-It means without working battery unit, you can measure numbers large as a barn.

 If you buy used similar spectrum analyzer, after few years it becomes useless.